crystaldb/autodba/README.md

 ### Do I still need to hire a DBA if I use AutoDBA?

-If you do not already have a DBA on staff, then chances are good that AutoDBA can allow you postpone hiring one, particularly if you have platform engineers or site reliability engineers who are interested in applying its recommendations.
+If you do not already have a DBA on staff, then chances are good that AutoDBA can allow you to postpone hiring one, particularly if you have platform engineers or site reliability engineers who are interested in applying its recommendations.
 CrystalDB and others also offer commercial support for PostgreSQL.